 Their commitment to their clients has earned them some of the most prestigious awards in the legal field and they’ve been featured on places like ABC News and Good Morning America regarding a recent lawsuit against GM.

 They hope this scholarship can help remove the financial barriers for at least one person affected by car injuries.

-Students must be attending college by Spring 2021 and have a High School or College GPA of 3.0 or higher.
-They must also have been affected by a car accident, either personally or through a blood-relative.
-Special consideration will be given to students pursuing a law-related area of study, though it is not requirement.
+Students must be attending college by Fall 2023 and have a High School or College GPA of 3.0 or higher.
+They must also have been affected by a car accident, either personally or through a blood relative.
+Special consideration will be given to students pursuing a law-related area of study, though it is not a requirement.